 Gwalior Fort is a 8th century fort on a hill top near to Gwalior in Madhya Pradesh, state of India.
 The Fort was built during the 8th century.

-The water tanks which gets its water requirements from the nearby Swarnarekha river can store water to satisfy the needs of a 15,000 strong garrison (the number required to guard this fort)!
+The water tanks gets its water requirements from the nearby Swarnarekha river.
+This tank can store water to satisfy the needs of a 15,000 strong garrison (the number required to guard this fort)!

-The fort at Gwalior was controlled by many dynasties during the course of time.
+Gwalior kila was controlled by many dynasties during the course of time.
 86 Kings belonging to the Pal dynasty has ruled Gwalior for the maximum period of 989 years.
 Others who controlled and ruled Gwalior include Gurjara-Pratihara Dynasty, Turkic rulers, Tomar rulers, Suri dynasty and Hemu, Mughal dynasty, Raizada dynasty, Maratha rulers (the Scindias) and the British.

-The oldest existing “ZERO“, which is estimated to be 1500 years old is found in a small temple here, on the way to the top hills.
+Wold’s Second oldest existing “ZERO“, which is estimated to be 1500 years old, is found in a small temple here, on the way to the fort.

 How Do I Go to Gwalior Fort?

 Gwalior is well connected by roads to all parts of the country.
-Gwalior Fort is located at a distance of 2 to 4 kilometers (depending on the route you take) from Gwalior railway station, the nearest railway station.
-‘Rajmata Vijaya Raje Scindia Airport’ at 10 kilometers away from the city, is the nearest airport to the Fort at Gwalior.
+Gwalior Fort is situated very close to Gwalior Bus station.
+Gwalior Junction railway station is the nearest railway station, at a distance of 2 to 4 kilometers, depending on the route you take.
+‘Rajmata Vijaya Raje Scindia Airport’ or Gwalior airport is at around 10 kilometers distance from the city.